If there ever was a prime example of the Catholic Church hiding serial offenders – this is it.

 It wasn’t until an article was published in 2007 that the Church admitted they knew of McAlinden’s disgusting behaviour.
-McAlinden started ministering in Australia from 1949.
+McAlinden started ministering in Australia in 1949.
 His sickening actions weren’t recognised by the Catholic Church for over 50 years.

 Denis McAlinden was responsible for ruining the lives of many young girls, and the Church did nothing to help them.
 The Church never sought any help for the young victims or even made motions to talk to the victims.